open-craft/problem-builder/doc/Native APIs.md

 - `question`: (string) The content of the question.
 - `message`: (string) General feedback provided when submitting.
 - `hide_results`: (boolean) `true` if results should be hidden.
+- `choices`: (array) A list of objects providing info about available choices.
+See below for more info.
+- `tips`: (array) A list of objects providing info about tips defined for the problem.
+See below for more info.

 ### `student_view_user_state`